-The candidate must print and submit 3 separate copies of their case lists and summary sheets to the ABOG office.
-All patients dismissed from their care in all hospitals and surgical centers between July 1, 2016 and June 30, 2017 must be listed.
-During these 12 months of case collection, no more than 8 weeks away from clinical practice is allowed unless the candidate has been granted an exemption to the 8 weeks limit (see above).
-If an exemption is granted, the list must include all hospitalized patients between July 1, 2016 and July 31, 2017.
+The candidate must submit their case lists and summary sheets to the ABOG office electronically.
+The candidate must submit their case list, summary sheets and case list affidavit(s) electronically to the ABOG office through the Case List Entry System located on their Personal Home Page.
+All patients dismissed from their care in all hospitals and surgical centers between July 1, 2017 and June 30, 2018 must be listed.
+During these 12 months of case collection, no more than 12 weeks away from clinical practice is allowed.